Harry Potter belongs to J.K. Rowling, not me.

 "Well," said Hermione, "we're safe here."

 "Probably in disguise," added Hermione.
-"He could pose as any of your patients, or could walk in there invisible."
+"He could pose as any of your patients, or could walk in there invisibly."
 She took a deep breath.
 "I've been worried about you with Voldemort out there as well, and have been considering asking you to leave the country, and the Granger name, already.
 I'd have probably asked you to do that by next year.
 With Dumbledore also after us, I think you should disappear now."

 Harry looked grim as he faced his girlfriend's parents.
 "Hermione's right.
 You do have to disappear.
 You're safe in this house, and are welcome to stay here as long as you want.
 But if you feel cooped up in here, you'll have to leave the country."
 He then looked down at the ground, uncomfortable.
 "Er, if money's the problem, I've got plenty you can have."

-"No, Harry, son, we don't need your money," said Adam, putting his hand on Harry's shoulder in a fatherly way.
+"No, Harry, son, we don't need your money," assured Adam, putting his hand on Harry's shoulder in a fatherly way.
 "Marissa and I will discuss what we want to do, but for now," he glanced at his wife, "I think we'll stay here at least until Hermione's birthday.
 However, I'll need to make a few phone calls to arrange things, and I'll need my phonebook."

-While his girlfriend was resizing her dad's phonebook, Harry said, "Dobby can take you to the house where Aunt Petunia's staying.
+While his girlfriend was resizing her dad's phonebook, Harry suggested, "Dobby can take you to the house where Aunt Petunia's staying.
 That has a phone.
 Make all the calls you need to."
 He took a deep breath.
 "It would probably be best if I went there first so that Aunt Petunia doesn't panic when a strange man shows up."

 A minute later, Harry and Dobby popped into the middle of the living room of the house Petunia and Dudley Dursley were living.
 They'd appeared right in front of the tele that Dudley was watching, and he jumped in fright, landing with his backside on the floor.